Home

 • "And when the Sabbath was past, Mary Magdalene, and Mary the Mother of James, and Salome, had brought sweet spices, that they might come and anoint Him."

-Anyone looking at those scriptures both "carefully" and "honestly" can come to no other conclusion but that, like many women of the day, Mary had many other children.
-The problem is not that the scriptures don't clearly state this, the problem is that Roman Catholicism places tradition over and above the authority of the word of God, making it non effectual (mark 7:13).
-For there is nothing in God's word that either implicitly or explicitly declaring that Jesus was the lone son of Mary, or that Mary remained a virgin.
-On the other hand, the context of many verses clearly illustrate that their was physical sexual union between Joseph and Mary after Christ was born.
+Anyone looking at those scriptures carefully and "honestly" can come to no other conclusion.
+Namely, like many women of the day, Mary had many other children.
+The problem is not really that the scriptures don't clearly state this, the real problem is that Roman Catholicism places Church tradition over and above the authority of the word of God.
+And that makes it in effect, non-effectual (mark 7:13).
+For there is nothing in God's word that either implicitly or explicitly declares that Jesus was the lone son of Mary, or that Mary remained a virgin.
+On the other hand, the context of many verses illustrate that their was physical sexual union between Joseph and Mary after Christ was born.

 Matthew 1:24-25